 Darrell is positioned on a tree branch.
 Jason is below trying to hoist a large rusty mattress spring up to him.
-Elvin is helping him.
+Elvin is helping him as they trudge thru the slushy snow.

-Sheriff says all the way to the top.
+ELVIN Sheriff says all the way to the top.
 Don't know why, don't know why this particular tree, don't know why this hill.